“Design is intelligence made visible.” — Alina Wheeler, branding consultant and author

 This design is ahead of its time with its forward-thinking nature and nature-conscious objective.

-Craft beer is in this season, and so is craft cider — which is where Ciderie Milton comes in.
+Craft beer is in, and so is craft cider — which is where Ciderie Milton comes in.
 This Canadian brewery takes cider seriously, and it takes its packaging seriously too.